hkchekc/hkchekc.github.io/research.md

 subtitle: mostly, if not all, about economics
 ---

-### Ongoing Projects
+## Ongoing Projects

-# Loss From Trade: Trends of Price Dispersion in Intermediate Good Market and Misallocation
+### Loss From Trade: Trends of Price Dispersion in Intermediate Good Market and Misallocation

 Abstract: Substantial input price dispersion had been recently documented in several different contexts.
 I observe the same dispersion in Swedish import data, propose potential causes and document correlations between input price gap and economics outcome.
 I also find that the price dispersion has been increasing in recent years.
 One possible explanation for this is the decreasing trade cost.
 I build a quantitative model, featuring search-and-bargaining between buyers and supplier, to draw output implications of my empirical findings.
 In the baseline model, I find that the losses from misallocation increase with decreasing search cost.

+---
-# Local and Unified Market
+### Local and Unified Market

+---
-# Inflation Persistence and a new Phillips Curve (with Marcus Hagedorn, Juan Llavador & Kurt Mitman)
+### Inflation Persistence and a new Phillips Curve
+#### with Marcus Hagedorn, Juan Llavador & Kurt Mitman
 Abstract: Auclert et al. (2024) recently argued that, to first order, menu-costs models deliver the same New Keynesian Phillips Curves as time-dependent models in response to AR(1) shocks.
 We show here that when considering a broader class of shocks, menu-costs models